ikolith/citatel/docs/_drafts/crust_punks.md

 ---
-title: Encrusted (or "Crust Punks")
+title: "Crust Punks"
 layout: single
 ---

 Salt encrusted and delusional, they know the Art of Continuous Secretion.
 Their skin is covered in layers of hard grey crystal salt.
-Their body constantly produces SALT so they have to constantly burn SALT to stay alive.
+Their body constantly produces SALT, so they have to constantly burn SALT to stay alive.
 Having a lot of SALT makes them near superhuman, having little cripples them.
 They must always stay awake, SALT buildup would kill them in their sleep.
 The solution to the exhaustion and mental toll of their sleeplessness is burning more SALT.
 This abuse of SALT wears them down mentally and physically, a side effect that can only really be addressed with, of course, even more SALT.
 Their dependence on SALT tends to outpace their production, and they live in a frantic search for more.

 Their fingers are sharp clumsy daggers of salt.
 Their limited hand mobility makes them poor with most weapons.
 When they fight, the increased production of salt armor covers and envelopes their hands, so they fight "unarmed", with enormous spiked fists made of salt.
 In combat most are terrifying incoherently screaming superhuman brawlers in grinding mineral plate armor.
 Some rare crust punks can burn their salt by moving very quickly, cutting with enormous katars fused to their closed fist during combat.
 They cannot use armor, it just constrains their natural shifting salt armor.